Apartment/Studio - Atwater Village, Los Angeles

 My brother and I walk to Proof and grab coffee.
 Then we go to the Farmer’s Market, gotta get those fresh-ass eggs.
 That’s the ideal beginning of my Sunday, but there isn’t really a typical one.
 I might go to my studio and work.
-Last Sunday, my boyfriend and I went to Apex Electronics and diddled around Burbank.
+Last Sunday, I went to Apex Electronics and diddled around Burbank.

 What have you been working on most recently?

 I just finished a three month stint in New York writing and producing new media kids content for Toca Boca.
 And, I directed a few things for them too.
 Everyday I make internet and social media art.
 I have to creatively keep busy.
 Something.

 What’s your favorite thing in your closet?

 I just went through all of my belongings and gave away half of my stuff, so there are a lot less things in there now.
 How can I not say my Millennial Instinct one-of-a-kind, jean jacket?

 Who would you invite to dinner living or dead?

 Andy Kaufman.
 That would be one fascinating dinner.

 What’s your favorite film?